viniciusbig/trakt-collection-helper/README.md

 `mytrakt get-info`

 Get info metadata about all series in a path.
 This will create a `info.json` file if not present.

 Use `--force` flag to force info to be downloaded again.

+Use `--force` along with `--remove` flag to delete `info.json` file.
+> Use with caution!
+This is a destructive action

 `mytrakt get-images`